Trading USD/JPY

 To make accurate USD/JPY predictions and forecasts, it also helps to understand some key events in the pair’s relationship.

-Japan may lack natural resources and geographic size, but their work ethic, success with technologies, and boundary-pushing manufacturing techniques have ensured the economy has flourished since the damage it suffered in World War II.
-As a result, today the Japanese economy stands as the largest after the US and China.
+Japan may lack natural resources and geographic size, but its work ethic, success with technologies, and boundary-pushing manufacturing techniques have ensured the economy has flourished since the damage it suffered in World War II.
+Japan remains one of the world’s largest economies, recently ranking around fourth by nominal GDP, behind the US, China, and Germany.

 However, the last twenty years have seen the introduction of a number of measures by the Japanese government and Bank of Japan (BoJ) to rejuvenate the economy.
 Whilst not totally successful, there is little debate that their economy today is a major player on the global stage.